Rob Beveridge: Personal life

 Beveridge's paternal family's heritage is Scottish.
 His father John, originally from Blantyre, moved from Scotland to Australia in 1963.
 As of 2017, Beveridge's parents as well as his wife's family all lived in Canberra.

 Beveridge and his wife Suellen have two sons, Jaydon and Noah, and a daughter Annie.

 In late May 2022, Beveridge returned home to New South Wales for his daughter's 21st birthday following a Southland Sharks game.
 He was scheduled to return to New Zealand a couple of days later but tested positive for Covid-19.
 While in isolation, he was cleaning gutters at his house on a two-storey roof when he slipped and fell six metres, landing with his hip on a fence.
 The result was a broken scapula in three places, six broken ribs and a 12-day stay in hospital.
 Beveridge was informed by medical staff that he was lucky to have survived the fall.

 Jobs

 In October 2021, Beveridge was appointed high performance manager of the Rockingham Flames.
 He worked remotely for the Flames in 2022 while coaching in New Zealand.

 In October 2023, Beveridge joined the Mandurah Magic as a coaching consultant.

+In July 2026, Beveridge joined Basketball WA as a technical advisor with the Performance and Pathways program.